pondersource/nextcloud-mfa-awareness/README.md

 ```
 * go to http://localhost:5800
 * log in to https://sunet-nc2/index.php/login?direct=1 as `Admin` / `!QAZ1qaz`
-* Check the workflow exists in administrative settings -> Flow
+* Optionally, check the workflow exists in administrative settings -> Flow
-* log out
 * In a private browsing tab, log in to http://sunet-nc2 as usr1 / pwd1
 * if you get an endless SAML redirect, see https://github.com/pondersource/nextcloud-mfa-awareness/issues/102
 * create a folder 'asdf'